A Practical Guide to SEO for Lawyers

 The top 3 results get 54.4% of all clicks, with the majority going to the #1 spot.

-Out of all the marketing channels out there, law firm SEO costs the less and produces the highest return on investment.
+Out of all the marketing channels out there, law firm SEO costs the least and produces the highest return on investment.
 And it’s showing no signs of slowing down.

 But it will only get more important as time goes on to rank highly on the SERP.